Jason got lost somewhere, between this way and that,

 “Well give you our biggest, bestest hat!” he added with a grin.

 (Massive helmet, with little flashing areal and this and that, being lowered by a crane over Jason.)

-The hat was so big, Jason was scared it would snap his neck!
+The hat was so large Jason was scared, it would snap his neck!